fribbels/Fribbels-Epic-7-Optimizer/README.md

 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features.

-**Done for 1.7.0**
+**Done for 1.8.0**
- - Optimization with substat mods
- - Drag and drop hero sorting
- - Conversion filter
- - Arrow keys on heroes/items
- - Use main stat gear for priority filter
- - Add 5 star base stats
- - Windows installer
- - Double reforge bug
- - Auto import equipped units
- - Priority score column
- - Merge bug
- - Add bonus stats
- - Confirmation dialog
- - Kill subprocess
- - Hero priority filter
- - Pinned row now clickable
- - Auto updater
+- TBD
- - Save subprocess ids in settings and kill at startup

 **Working on:**
- - v1.7.0
+ - v1.8.0

  **Medium priority:**
- - Safer autosave folder loading https://cdn.discordapp.com/attachments/819494928077553684/831868290019229726/unknown.png
+ - Safer autosave folder loading
  - Unequipped units ingame with gear in optimizer dont get unequipped on hero merge
+ - Save subprocess ids in settings and kill at startup
  - Cancel search -> stop search

  **Low priority:**